-A relatively interesting bit of news began circulating the internet yesterday.
+A relatively interesting bit of news began circulating on the internet yesterday.
 Google is apparently working on an OS that is not Android, not Chrome OS, and not running on the Linux kernel.
 Android Authority had the story first (to our knowledge, anyway) and covered the possibilities with a good bit of technical knowledge and level-headedness.

 And then others followed, using headlines like New “Fuchsia” OS from Google may combine Android and Chrome OS.